For some terminal diseases, it is not easy to die.

 Use the DEMO if you want to learn:

-==> Can My Way Cards help you make difficult end-of-life treatment decisions?
+==> Can My Way Cards help you make and memorialize difficult end-of-life treatment decisions for yourself or another person?

-==> Can your printed Natural Dying Living Will clearly inform others what you specifically want, to avoid future conflict?
+==> Can your printed Natural Dying Living Will clearly and specifically inform others (especially your future physician) what treatment you want, as it prevents future conflict?

-==> Can “Natural Dying” be an effective way to allow you to die if you have “No Plug to Pull”?
+==> Would you consider “Natural Dying” as an effective way to reduce severe suffering that can allow you to die if you have “No Plug to Pull”?

 ==> Do you want to use the full program for your own planning (“Strategic Advance Care Planning”)?